Who is a candidate for donor insemination?

 How does donor insemination work?

-Each sperm bank will have its own policy as to the extent of information required of each donor, so it is important for patients to connect with their respective sperm bank directly if they have specific questions about their donor’s history.
+Sperm banks carefully evaluate anonymous donors prior to joining the program.
+Fairfax Cryobank, one of the largest and most trusted banks, accepts fewer than 1% of applicants into its program, ensuring that the donors are of the highest quality.
+Anonymous donor sperm is typically prescreened and quarantined, and available immediately.
+Each sperm bank has its own policy regarding the extent of information required of anonymous donors, so it is important for patients to connect with their respective sperm bank directly if they have specific questions about their donor’s history.

 While RMA of New York does not own or run a sperm bank, we can help you navigate the insemination process, including the transfer of sperm vials to our office and management of your donor insemination treatment cycle.